Great Workout Headphones

 Bose advertises a 6-hour battery life backed up by the headphones’ charging/carrying case, which should recharge your headphones twice on the go before the case needs to be plugged in again.
 In our latest member survey, Bose earns outstanding ratings for reliability and owner satisfaction.

 All the headphones on this list are advertised as water-resistant.
 The JBL Endurance Dive takes things further.
-According to JBL, they’re suitable for swimming, for those who get their workouts in a pool.
+According to JBL, they’re suitable for swimming, good for people who get their workouts in a pool.

-One caveat: Thanks to JBL’s mediocre reliability rating, this model doesn’t earn a high enough score to receive an official CR recommendation.
+One caveat: Because of JBL’s mediocre reliability rating, this model doesn’t earn a high enough score to receive an official CR recommendation.
 But if you need headphones for the pool, it’s worth considering.